Deflaktor/ServerSideModsCollection/ServerSideTweaks/README.md

 ## General Tweaks

-- Chance to have Lunar Items be replaced by Pearls
+- Chance to have Lunar Items be replaced by Pearls or Irradiant Pearls
-- Add elite aspects to item pool during bazaar stage (useful in combination with BazaarIsMyHome)
 - Reduce the teleport range of child
 - Remove teleport invincibility of child